folke/lazy.nvim/README.md

 {
   root = vim.fn.stdpath("data") .. "/lazy", -- directory where plugins will be installed
   defaults = {
-    -- Increase the laziness, see "Lazy Loading" documentation section for more information.
+    -- Enables lazy loading by default for plugins without triggers, -- see the "Lazy Loading" documentation section for more information.
-    -- Note, this does not have same meaning as lazy = false in the plugin spec, -- so plugins with triggers are still lazily loaded when set to false. lazy = false,
+    -- Note, this does not have same meaning as lazy = false in the plugin spec, -- which can disable lazy loading completely. lazy = false,
     version = nil,
     -- default `cond` you can use to globally disable a lot of plugins